MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-powerfx-in-model-app.md

 The `Message` parameter is displayed in the body of the dialog box.
 If the message is very long, it will either be truncated or a scroll bar provided.

 Use the `OptionsRecord` parameter to specify options for the dialog box.
-Not all options are available on every platform and are handled on a "best effort" basis.
+Not all options are available on every platform and are handled on a best effort basis.

 > [!NOTE]
 > The options in the table below aren't currently available with canvas apps.